-The general education component is designed to support the development of an engineer that is aware not only of the technical needs associated with the electrical engineering profession, but also of the general needs of society.
-Such individual needs to communicate adequately; understand the importance of cultural, ethical, and social issues, and value the need to constantly upgrade knowledge.
+The general education component in the Electrical Engineering program is designed to support the development of a professional that is aware not only of the technical professional needs, but also the general needs of society.
+In addition to achieve expertise in the discipline, the electrical engineering professional needs to communicate adequately, understand the importance of cultural, ethical, and social issues, and value the need to constantly upgrade knowledge.